-The Council’s Board of Directors will be holding a meeting in Kenai on Thursday and Friday, September 19 and 20, 2019.
-The meeting will be located at the Challenger Learning Center of Alaska, 9711 Kenai Spur Highway.
+The Council’s Board of Directors met in Kenai on Thursday and Friday, September 19 and 20, 2019.

 Agenda, meeting documents, and teleconference information: Board of Directors Meeting – Kenai, September 2019